pollfish/docs/android-admob-adapter.md

 Afterwards you should click **ADD AD UNITS** and associate the Mediation group with an existing AdMob Rewarded Ad unit.

 You should now see the ad units card populated with the ad units you selected, as shown below:

 <br/>
 <img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish-images/ad_units.png"/>
 <br/>
 You then have to add Pollfish Network to the Mediationn Waterfall of the group.
 Click on **ADD CUSTOM EVENT**

-You can add a name to differentiate Pollfish Network from your other sources and an estimated eCPM.
+You can add a name to differentiate Pollfish Network from your other ad sources (for example Pollfish Netowrk) and an estimated eCPM.
 Pollfish surveys average eCPMs, range betweenn $70-$80.

 <br/>
 <img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish-images/custom_event_aa.png"/>